Willie Cauley-Stein: High school career

 Considered a four-star basketball recruit by Rivals.com, Cauley-Stein was listed as the No. 9 center and the No. 40 player in the nation in 2012.

 Cauley-Stein was not eligible to play varsity football until his senior year, but he was convinced to play wide receiver when he did.
 In 2011, he helped his high school win a 7-on-7 football tournament at the University of Kansas and was offered a football scholarship on the spot.
 In his senior season, Cauley-Stein averaged 19.7 yards per catch while sometimes playing as cornerback.
 He finished with 64 catches for 1,265 yards and 15 touchdowns.

 College career

 Freshman season

 Cauley-Stein started out his college career as a bench center, backing up top prospect Nerlens Noel.
 During his time as a back-up, Cauley-Stein ended up averaging 7.8 points on 63.9% field goal shooting, 5.5 rebounds, 1.7 blocks, 1.0 assists, and 0.8 steals in 20 games of play.

 Cauley-Stein earned SEC Freshman of the Week honors twice.
-Cauley-Stein's season-high came against Vanderbilt as he posted 20 points to go with seven rebounds.
-In a couple weeks prior, he was a perfect 5–5 from the field against Auburn.
+Cauley-Stein's season high came against Vanderbilt as he posted 20 points to go with seven rebounds.
+A couple of weeks prior, he was a perfect 5-of-5 from the field against Auburn.